 - Passwords should have a mix of characters.
 Passwords with a random combination of uppercase and lowercase letters, numbers, and symbols are harder to crack.

 - Users should avoid using formulas when generating passwords.
-The truth is that formulas make it easy for hackers to guess your password and can offer users a false sense of security.
+The truth is that patterns and formulas make it easy for hackers to guess your password and can offer users a false sense of security.

 For even more password tips, check out this image:

-If you’re not familiar with the term SSO authentication, it’s a process that lets you stay logged on even when you move to a different domain.
+If you’re not familiar with the term SSO, or single sign-on, authentication, it’s a process that lets you remain logged in to an account even when you move to a different domain or server.
 This system is ideal for organizations that have various products and services located on different websites.

 Google is a great example of how this system works.
 When a user logs into their Gmail account, they’ll have access to all of Google’s services—YouTube, Google Analytics, Google Drive, etc.—without needing to sign in again.

-When SSO authentication is used, users will be able to drastically cut down the number of accounts they have to manage.
-With fewer passwords to remember, users can focus on creating stronger credentials.
+When SSO authentication is used, users can drastically cut down the number of accounts they have to manage.
+With fewer passwords to remember, users can focus on creating (and remembering!) stronger credentials.

-Passwordless login is not only more secure than traditional credentials but also more convenient for the user.
-Passwordless logins don’t require the user to remember anything; the login process is completed using biological characteristics (such as with a fingerprint scanner) or through another account (such as through email authentication).
+Passwordless logins don’t require the user to remember anything— the login process is completed using biological characteristics (such as with a fingerprint scanner) or through another account (such as through email authentication).

-Bottom Line: Encouraging users to make stronger passwords, using systems that consolidate the number of accounts a user has to manage, introducing additional layers of security, and implementing passwordless login are all great ways you can improve the security and user experience of your login process.
+By encouraging establishing systems that consolidate the number of accounts a user has to manage, introducing additional layers of security, and implementing passwordless login, you can substantially improve the security and user experience of your login process.

-- 4 Vital Steps to Get Started With Token-Based Authentication: Token-based authentication allows organizations to keep users logged on no matter where they are on your website.
+- Getting Started With Token-Based Authentication: Token-based authentication allows organizations to keep users logged on no matter where they are on your website.
 Learn more about this authentication type and how you can use it.

 - What is OAuth? | Learning the Basics of Open Authorization: If you want to collaborate with organizations, you need to learn about OAuth.
 This article takes you through the ins and outs of OAuth and the many ways organizations can use it.